raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 #### What are some of the reasons to use `sea-jsx`?

+It's easy to run `sea-jsx` and iterate on small, quick React prototypes.

-It's simple, fast, and doesn't lock you into any non-standard structures or configurations while you're working small, quick prototypes.
+`sea-jsx` is simple, fast, and doesn't lock you into any non-standard structures or configurations.
+If the prototype works, the JSX code is fully "standard" so it's easy to move or incorporate the code into tooling designed for larger projects.
+It's a great way to get started on fledgling ideas.

 #### How does `sea-jsx` compare to, say, [Next.js](https://nextjs.org/)?

+`sea-jsx` is not designed for building websites.

-sea-jsx does not intend to be a full-fledged site generator.
+It does not intend to be a full-fledged site generator.
 It is intended instead to be quick, easy way to run on individual JSX files (or a small set of them) with minimal configuration.
 The primary use case is prototyping and rapid experimentation.

 #### How do I change the header, page title, add CSS, etc.?